 Artist Statements

-Sure, not all of us are capable of “seeing” that “truth”, that we are all deeply interconnected with all that is, at a very basic, atomic level.
+Sure, not all of us are capable of “seeing” the “truth” that all separation is an illusion.
 Hence, my art serves as a mnemonic and a talisman of this underlying reality.
-While Nature itself is my greatest source of inspiration, my love for meditation and spending time in Nature have shaped the art that I am called to make, art that is as much a personal statement as a global call to self-realization.
+While nature itself is my greatest source of inspiration, my love for meditation and spending time in nature have shaped the art that I am called to make, art that is as much a personal statement as a global call to self-realization.
+Through creating art, meditating, and immersing myself in nature, I am drawn into the present moment—an experience that is as healing as it is uplifting.

 Oneness